silvax/ansible-opsworks/README.md

 If you'd like to pass custom json to your ansible templates, you must use the 'ansible' key in your custom json definition.

-Also, note that environment and region are required fields.
+Note that 'environment' is a required field in the custom json.

 ```
 {